uedakensuke/PhysTwin/README.md

 ### Update
 **This repository will be actively maintained by the authors, with continuous updates introducing new features to inspire further research.**

+- **[25.4.3] LBS GPU Memory Fix:** Clear intermediate variables to significantly reduce GPU memory usage in the interactive playground.
+The sloth case now requires only about 4GB in total.
+(Pull the latest code to apply the fix.)

 - **[25.4.1] Force Visualization:** Visualize the forces applied to objects after optimization, aiding in force analysis from videos.
 (See below for detailed instructions)
 <p align="center">
   <img src="./assets/force_rope.gif" width="30%">